Athens Democracy Forum: 2024 Conference

+2023 Conference

+The 11th edition took place from September 26–29, under the theme “Do We Dare to Hope?” and was opened by H.E. the President of Greece, Katerina Sakellaropoulou.
+Amid rising authoritarianism, widening inequality and global conflict, the Forum examined the future of democratic rule and fundamental freedoms, highlighting both the challenges to liberal democracy and its enduring resilience and gathered over 450 attendees from all continents.
+Prominent speakers included European Commissioner for International Partnerships Jutta Urpilainen, Portugal's Former Secretary of State for European Affairs Bruno Maçães, Meta's President Global Affairs Nick Clegg, Filmmaker Amos Gitai, and UNESCO's former Director General Irina Bokova.
+The New York Times produced a special report, 'Daring to Hope That Democracy Will Prevail' highlighting the main outputs and discussions.

 2022 Conference

-The 10th Athens Democracy Forum took place from September 28-30 at the Zappeion Megaron, Stoa of Attalos and the Academy of Athens.
+The 10th edition took place from September 28–30 at the Zappeion Megaron, Stoa of Attalos and the Academy of Athens.
 250 international guests attended the event from over 30 countries.
-European Commission President Ursula von der Leyen delivered the Aristotle keynote address and among the many prominent speakers were the 8th United Nations Secretary General Ban Ki-moon, American Economist Jeffrey Sachs, Vice President for Values and Transparency, European Commission Vera Jourova, Writer and Academic Yascha Mounk and Founder and Chair, Mo Ibrahim Foundation Mo Ibrahim.
+European Commission President Ursula von der Leyen delivered the Aristotle keynote address and among the many prominent speakers were the 8th United Nations Secretary General Ban Ki-moon, American Economist Jeffrey Sachs, Vice President for Values and Transparency, European Commission Vera Jourova, Writer and Academic Yascha Mounk and Founder and Chair, Mo Ibrahim Foundation, Mo Ibrahim.

+2021 Conference

+The 9th edition took place September 29-October 1.
+Prominent speakers included President of the Hellenic Republic Katerina Sakellaropoulou, Prime Minister of the Hellenic Republic Kyriakos Mitsotakis, American Politician and Voting Rights Advocate Stacey Abrams, Leader of Democratic Belarus Sviatlana Tsikhanouskaya, Hungarian Foreign Minister Péter Szijjártó and Princeton University Professor Emeritus Kwame Anthony Appiah.